acryptos/docs.acryptos.com/acryptos-vaults.md

 ## SwipeSwap Liquidity Provider (LP) Vaults

-These vaults stake SwipeSwap LP tokens, farms SXP and swaps it for more of the staked LP tokens.
+These Vaults stake SwipeSwap LP tokens, farms SXP and swaps it for more of the staked LP tokens.

 ## Workers